UGA-ITOSHumanitarianGIS/3WVisPlus/README.md

 Viewing COD mapped features in context of humanitarian operational sectors is useful for planning response.

 ITOS supports visualization effort for UN OCHA.
-One way is through deploying the prototype available through HDX here: https://data.humdata.org/dataset/qlik-sense-template-cod-mli
+One way is through deploying the **Qlik Mali Prototype** available through HDX here: https://data.humdata.org/dataset/qlik-sense-template-cod-mli

 For information on how to load [DEEP](https://beta.thedeep.io/) into the Qlik Mali Prototype -or any Qlik Sense Desktop app, see the Wiki.
 Here are details on the Qlik prototype: